 To find ebooks available to us, do a search in the catalog tab, then limit on the left side under Format by checking the box next to ebooks:

 An open e-book standard created by the International Digital Publishing Forum (IDPF).
-It features reflowable text, inline images and the ability to use Digital Rights Management (DRM) such as Adobe Digital Editions.
+It features adaptive text, inline images and the ability to use Digital Rights Management (DRM) such as Adobe Digital Editions.

 A document sharing format created in the early 90s.
 It is best for highly formatted content and has the ability to use Digital Rights Management (DRM) such as Adobe Digital Editions.